alessio-proietti/2022-IN490-exam/README.md

 ![Alt text](./rust-logo-blk.svg "Apples-to-Oranges comparison")

 Rust comes in various "flavours": nightly, beta, stable.
-One should install the _Rust Toolchain_ with the official installer https://rustup.rs/ because one expects to have the possibility to enrich the programming environment easily with additional packages and "components" in order to perform very peculiar compilation jobs, especially when working on low-level programming tasks (e.g. write bare-metal applications and kernels).
+One should install the _Rust Toolchain_ with the official installer https://rustup.rs/ because one expects to have the possibility to enrich the programming environment easily with additional packages and "components" in order to perform very peculiar compilation jobs (like in low-level programming tasks e.g. write bare-metal applications and kernels).

-It's better to rely on a tested and reviewed Software Manager for moving smoothly from one programming environment to another.

 ## A "Close Encounter" with RustyHermit ![Alt text](./hermitcore_logo.png "Apples-to-Oranges comparison")